samg/stealth-stars/script.md

 ##### HANDOFF TO BEN

-Here's what that looks like in the nginx configuration file:

-(Open config/nginx.conf)

-This directive tells nginx to write the X-Request-Start header into incoming requests, with a timestamp in microseconds since the beginning of the UNIX epoch.
-The Ruby agent recognizes this header and records the time interval between when nginx saw the request and when it reached our controller in Rails as the queue time.

-We used the capacity graphs on the capacity analysis tab to help further quantify the issues we were seeing with queue time on our app.
-Let's see how that looked.
+Once we started seeing this pattern we were pretty sure that we had hit the capacity limitations on our current setup.
+To confirm our suspicions we took a quick look at New Relic's capacity analysis report.

 Go to
 https://rpm.newrelic.com/accounts/319532/applications/2107448/optimize/capacity_analysis?tw[end]=1366908619&tw[start]=1366906535

 You can see on the app instance analysis graph that we have three unicorn instances currently, and during our traffic spikes, we're getting all three of them working at once.
-Looking at the App instance busy graph, we can get an idea of the percentage of time our instances are actually spending servicing requests (versus idling).
-One thing that's important to note about our setup is that each unicorn worker is only able to service a single request at a time.
-During our traffic spikes, we're hitting 100% utiltization, which means our three unicorn instances are spending all of their available time servicing requests, with almost no idle time in between requests.
-We have no headroom during those traffic spikes, and thus, requests start piling up in the queue.
+The App instance busy graph shows what percentage of time workers are spending serving requests versus idling.
+During our traffic spikes, we're hitting 100% utiltization, which means our three unicorn instances are spending all of their available on requests, and other requests are piling up behind them.

-There are many ways to attack a problem like this, and generally you should first consider whether you can reduce the time it takes to process each request, but sometimes that's difficult.
-In our case, we had already optimized the API action that was being hit pretty heavily, so we decided to try just bumping up the number of unicorn instances available to service requests, thus increasing the number of simultaneous requests we could service.
+There are many ways to attack a problem like this.
+You should consider whether you can reduce the time it takes to process each request, but sometimes that's difficult.
+In our case, we had already optimized things pretty heavily, so we decided to just move the application to a beefier server and increase the number unicorn instances we were running, which increase how many requests we can serve concurrently.

 This is a simple change that you can make in your unicorn config file, and it looks like this: